perlguy99/PerlguySite/Content/apps/myshortcutsforxcode.md

 - **Extensive Shortcuts Library:** Access a vast collection of keyboard shortcuts specifically designed for Xcode, categorized for easy reference.
 - **Customizable Shortcuts:** Personalize your workflow by customizing existing shortcuts or creating new ones to suit your development style.
-- **Quick Actions:** Utilize quick actions to perform common tasks with a single click, reducing the time spent on repetitive actions.
 - **User-Friendly Interface:** Intuitive and easy-to-navigate interface ensures that you can find and use shortcuts without any hassle.
-- **Search Functionality:** Quickly find the shortcut you need with the powerful search feature.
 - **Offline Access:** All shortcuts are available offline, so you can improve your productivity anytime, anywhere.

 ### Core Frameworks and Technologies: